 The Land Rover Discovery Sport is a serious off roader capable of carrying seven.
 Its 981-litre boot can swallow bikes with ease plus Land Rover offers a range of bike-friendly accessories including bike racks and a handy towbar-mounted bike rack.
 Unlike many similar-sized family SUVs, the Discovery Sport is really well suited to off-road driving thanks to an advanced four-wheel-drive system and high ride height.

 Spec up a Land Rover Discovery Sport through our deals page to find the best savings on offer.

-Want to save money on your new car?
+Want to save money on your next car?
 Then check out our Ford S-Max deals page to find all the latest offers.

-The Dacia Duster is a rough and ready crossover that could be the perfect car for bike owners who enjoy taking the road less travelled.
-Entry-level models will set you back less than £10,000 and offer a huge amount of space for the money.
-Two-wheel-drive versions get a 475-litre boot that expands to 1,600 litres with the rear seats down.
-The boot floor isn’t completely flat but Dacia offers a boot protector and liner to keep things looking neat.
+The Dacia Duster be the perfect small SUV for bike owners who enjoy taking their adventures off the beaten path.
+Entry-level models cost less than £10,000 and offer a huge amount of space for the money.
+Two-wheel drive Dacias get a 475-litre boot that expands to 1,600 litres with the rear seats down.
+Accessories such as a boot liner will catch any dirt while an optional towbar-mounted carrier can hold two bikes.

 Check out our Dacia Duster deals page to find the latest savings.

 10. Honda Jazz

 The Honda Jazz offers bike owners a practical and reliable option that won’t cost the earth to buy or run.
 The Jazz features an impressive 354-litre boot for a car of its size and has lots of great safety tech as standard on mid-level trims and above.
 Its party piece is its clever magic rear seats that fold upwards, meaning you can store tall items such as a bike in the back.
 The Jazz can also be fitted with an optional roof rack and bike carrier.